 Community-based tourism, rather than ecotourism has been more of the norm in Jamaica since the mid-1990s.
 With sustainable tour operators running bamboo rafting trips on the Rio Grande River and hiking trips to the Blue Mountains, the goal is to provide local employment and cultural preservation to areas that have been overlooked by the mass all-inclusive resort travelers.

-- Cranbrook Flower Forest & River Head Adventure Trail – a unique family ecotourism attraction situated on 130 acres of tropical forest including 40 acres of landscape gardens.
-Hike the trail along the Little River that leads to the cathedral-like source with the water rising from a 14 foot deep pool
+- Cranbrook Flower Forest & River Head Adventure Trail – a unique family ecotourism attraction situated on 130 acres of tropical forest including 40 acres of landscaped gardens.
+Hike the trail along the Little River that leads to the cathedral-like source with the water rising f14-foot4 foot deep pool

 - Royal Palm Reserve – in Negril is a 300-acre site boasting 114 plant species including the endemic Royal Palm; there are over 300 animal species including birds, butterflies and reptiles to watch the kids marvel at during this relaxed day

 How ecotourism benefits environmental aims:

 Unfortunately, due to its reliance on mass tourism, Jamaica is facing some serious environmental issues including deforestation, water and air pollution, and coral reef damage.
 Yet, with USAID support, Jamaica has created wildlife parks to encourage nature tourism operations to flourish.
 In addition since 1991, when the country passed the Natural Resources Conservation Authority Act, steps have been taken to address the management, conservation and protection of natural resources and enforce mandatory environmental impact assessments for all types of developments.
 Lastly, hotels throughout Jamaica are actively working to obtain Green Globe certification.